Need some examples to craft your own Customer Satisfaction Questionnaire?

 Product or service-related questions focus on knowing how helpful were the products and whether the customers are satisfied with the results.
-Based on your goals, you can use different types of questions, but you shouldn’t ask them to describe their experience as a paragraph.
-Include rating scale type questions, multiple questions, or simple open-end questions to get maximum insights.
+Based on your goals, you can use different types of questions, but you shouldn’t ask them to describe their experience in a paragraph.
+Include rating scale questions, multiple questions, or simple open-end questions to get maximum insights.

 5. On a scale of 1 to 10, How satisfied are you with our products or services?

 6. What qualities of your product did please you the most?

 7. What qualities of our product did you like the least?